sankalpG007/CV-Robo/README.md

 #### **Setup Instructions** 🛠️

-Follow the steps below to set up and run the **Smart AI Resume Analyzer** on your local machine.
+Follow the steps below to set up and run the **CV Robo** on your local machine.

 1. **Clone the repository:**